Astrophotography Photoshop: Easily Improve Your Night Sky Shots!

 Processed image from Sebastian97 on CloudyNights.com

-The above image was processed from the tiff file posted in Cloudy Nights forum.
+The above image was processed from the tiff file posted in Cloudy Nights forum1.
 What I did to see if I could get a good result from this stacked image was to first do color calibration and reduce green noise in Siril and then process the image in Photoshop CC.
 Would you like to know more about this object?
 You can find out more about the heart nebula here.

 Basically, in Photoshop I worked on some curves and levels adjustment and used the Astronomy Tools actions to take out space noise, reduce stars and increase some saturation.
 I am not happy with the end result but the nebula is there.